Lars Nootbaar Player Props: Cardinals vs. Marlins

-Lars Nootbaar -- with an on-base percentage of .293 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Jesus Luzardo on the mound, on July 4 at 1:10 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar (.302 on-base percentage in past 10 games, 57 points below season-long percentage), battle starting pitcher Bryan Hoeing and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Marlins.
+He had a one-hit performance in his previous game (1-for-4) against the Marlins.

 Lars Nootbaar Game Info & Props vs. the Marlins